webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** account
 ** webat
 ** mail
+* Create new VM type:
+** Discourse forum using Docker, but to use postgres server VM
+* postgres
+** Make backup works like MySQL
+* mysql
+** Send backups to DreamObjects after a month, purge local copy
 * Make relying service to rely on local instance instead of hardcoded server from production:
 ** E-mail relay configurations
 ** Accounts system